What is an EICR certificate?

 “existing installations that have been installed following earlier editions of the regulations may not comply with this Edition in every respect.
 Which does not necessarily mean they are unsafe for continued use or require upgrading”.

-What types of tenancy come under the EICR regulations?
+What types of tenancy are included in the EICR regulations?

 Suppose a private tenant has a right to occupy a property as their only or primary residence and pays rent.
 In such cases, the regulations apply, subject to some excluded tenancies (set out in Schedule 1 of the Regulations).